Female statue photo

 Revolutions (A113)60

-You’ll explore the society and culture of Europe between 1500 and 1789, a time when society was transforming rapidly while still remaining rooted in medieval times.
-You'll also learn about the British Isles from 1789 to 1914, when the United Kingdom was experiencing rapid industrial and imperial expansion, but also political conflict, poverty and uncertainty.
+You’ll explore the society and culture of Europe between 1500 and 1789, a time when society was transforming rapidly while remaining rooted in medieval times.
+You'll also learn about the British Isles from 1789 to 1914, when the United Kingdom experienced rapid industrial and imperial expansion, political conflict, poverty, and uncertainty.

-At Stage 3, we offer modules on Empires and opposition to them from the fifteenth century to recent times, and on conflict and change in twentieth-century Europe.
-Alternatively, you can research an independent research project on an aspect of Welsh history of your choice.
-You can also choose to study one module in art history, classical studies, religious studies or Scottish history.
+At Stage 3, we offer modules on empires and opposition to them from the fifteenth century to recent times, as well as on conflict and change in twentieth-century Europe.
+Alternatively, you can do an independent research project on an aspect of Welsh history of your choice.
+You can also study one module in art history, classical studies, religious studies or Scottish history.

 ModulesCredits